Lent and the Gospel of Suffering

 Lyn Baker

-by Deacon Lyn Baker
+by Lyn Baker

 In the popular mind, Lent is associated with penitence.
 There is a tradition of “giving up” something we enjoy.
 In my case, this is definitely food.
 On Ash Wednesday this year, I decided that I would fast for the noon meal.
 This is not heroic, I know.
 By dinnertime I was ravenous.
 As I ate the chicken noodle soup, my whole body relaxed in gratitude.
 I was more grateful than ever for the gift of food.
 My slight suffering produced a good: more gratitude for and awareness of a simple, everyday gift.